-For homebuyers looking for move-in ready new construction, the forecast is even more gloomy with only a 1.4 month supply of finished vacant new homes.
+For home buyers looking for move-in-ready new construction, the forecast is even more gloomy with only a 1.4-month supply of finished vacant new homes.
 That’s the lowest that MetroStudy (which reports on the number of new homes and homesites available in metro areas across the country) has ever recorded in Charlotte since it began tracking the Queen City’s metro market area in 1998.
-Lots and housing starts statistics are growing in numbers, but they aren’t keeping up with the rise in demand.
+Lots and housing start statistics are growing in numbers, but they aren’t keeping up with the rise in demand.
 Factors such as the high price of land, a shortage of qualified construction and trade workers, and rising development costs and requirements are restricting the pace of the area’s new home builders.

-The same story holds true in Raleigh-Durham, where more new homes are being started but it still not enough to keep up with demand.
-In Raleigh-Durham, there is a 2 month supply of finished new homes.
+The same story holds true in Raleigh-Durham, where more new homes are being started but it is still not enough to keep up with demand.
+In Raleigh-Durham, there is a 2-month supply of finished new homes.

-The depleting inventory of homes available to homebuyers correlates to the rising prices that the market is also experiencing.
-Average sales price in the Charlotte market jumped 4.2 percent in February from a year earlier.
+The depleting inventory of homes available to home buyers correlates to the rising prices that the market is also experiencing.
+The average sales price in the Charlotte market jumped 4.2 percent in February from a year earlier.
 Average list prices rose 10.8 percent from a year earlier.
 And sellers were getting nearly 95 percent of the asking price, also up 1.4 percent from the year before.

 It also means that those considering buying a new home should not wait until the market gets even hotter when the market hits its traditional peak of the spring buying and selling season.
 Prices will be higher, and the competition will be hotter!